-The Inga Foundation now works to help communities and farmers in Honduras, as well as elsewhere in the world, change from slash-and-burn to the tried and tested alternative system that emerged from years of dedicated research- Inga Alley Cropping.
+The Inga Foundation now works with over 450 families farming in Honduras, as well as elsewhere in the world, helping them shift from slash-and-burn to the tried-and-tested alternative system that emerged from years of dedicated research – Inga Alley Cropping.

 - Michael Hands, Senior Research Associate, Univ. of Cambridge (1988-2002), UK.